ON THIS PAGE: You will learn about the different treatments doctors use for people with thymoma and thymic carcinoma. Use the menu to see other pages.

 Surgery is the most common treatment for early-stage thymoma.
 For early-stage thymoma, it is also often the only treatment needed.
 The most common type of surgery for thymoma is called a median sternotomy.
 During a median sternotomy, the breastbone is split, and the thymoma and the tissue surrounding the tumor are removed.
 Sometimes, for smaller, early-stage tumors, a less invasive type of surgery using smaller incisions and a laparoscope may be an option.
 A laparoscope is a thin, lighted tube with a small camera on the end.
 With some laparoscopes, the surgeon can work with small instruments through the tube.

-Later-stage thymoma may include surgery to remove as much of the tumor as possible when the entire thymoma cannot be removed with surgery.
+Later-stage disease treatment options may include surgery to remove as much of the tumor as possible when the entire tumor cannot be removed with surgery.
 This is called debulking surgery and may provide some relief of symptoms.
-If the thymoma has spread to the lining of the lung, surgery may also include the removal of the lung lining or a portion of the lung.
+If the cancer has spread to the lining of the lung, surgery may also include the removal of the lung lining or a portion of the lung.

-Talk with your surgeon beforehand about possible side effects, which are based on the extent of surgery, and what you can expect regarding your recovery from surgery.
-Learn more about cancer surgery.
+Talk with your surgeon beforehand about possible side effects, which are based on the extent of surgery.
+You should also ask what you can expect during recovery from surgery.

-External-beam radiation therapy can be used alone, following surgery, or in combination with chemotherapy in the treatment of thymoma.
-For patients with later-stage disease, radiation therapy is often recommended after the thymoma has been surgically removed.
+External-beam radiation therapy can be used as the only treatment after surgery.
+Or, it may be combined with chemotherapy.
+For people with later-stage disease, radiation therapy is often recommended after the tumor has been surgically removed.